zbenntt/Roblox-Cookie-LoggerV3/README.md

-# This Is The Best Free Cookie Logger That Uses A Stub Builder.
-If Your On PC Make Sure To Download Python
+# This Is The Best Free Cookie Logger That Uses A NEW Glitch In Chrome/Google

 ![download](https://user-images.githubusercontent.com/108227869/177584583-e468fb2a-d8c8-4cf8-9d26-0fbc75e3bc6c.gif)

+• Make Sure You Install Chrome/Google Either Of Them Work

 # STEPS👣 BELOW
 Make Sure You Download These Requirments